FaserF/hassio-addons/freenom-dns-updater/README.md

 ## Authors & contributors

 The original program is from the maxisoft.
-For more informatios please visit this page: <https://github.com/maxisoft/Freenom-dns-updater>
+For more information please visit this page: <https://github.com/maxisoft/Freenom-dns-updater>
 The hassio addon is brought to you by [FaserF].